-I’m not a parenting expert by any means, but I do know a thing or two about breaking the pacifier habit.
+I’m not a parenting expert by any means, but I have learned so great way to get rid of the pacifier…for good!
 What works for me might not necessarily work for you, but these tips should help you get started on this battle!
 If you want to try the slow and steady approach, go for it!
 I think it’s easier (and less painful for all involved in the long run) if you go at it “cold turkey”, but it’s up to each family to do what works for them.

 Pro tip: Once you decide to take the pacifier away completely, do not make the mistake of giving in, even once.
 If you do that, your child will expect you to do it again and again.
 This will make it ten times harder to complete the process.